10 Ways to Communicate Safety Standards Throughout Your Company

 - Invest in Proper Safety Gear- Communicate priority in your safety budget.
 If you are buying the cheapest safety harnesses and glasses, it's not a wonder why people don’t want to wear them!
-Put an emphasis on safety by buying quality gear that is comfortable and that people will want to wear.
+Put an emphasis on safety through buying comfortable, quality gear that your employees will want to wear.

 - Share Case Studies or Incident Reports- Put the reality behind the need for safety by sharing events about real people who have been affected by insufficient safety measures.

 These 10 tips can help your company establish a coherent safety message and increase fall safety awareness in your organization.
-The good news is that these are easy tips to follow and implement in your company.
+These tips are easy to follow and implement in your company today.
 While it may take some time for everyone to learn and follow the rules, putting some of these ideas into practice will help to create a safer work environment for everyone.